AstrobioMike/AstrobioMike.github.io/unix/ncbi_eutils.md

 This page holds some of the ways I've used EDirect, both to serve as a handy archive for myself, and to hopefully help others 🙂 It won't be as comprehensive as most other things on this site, as it's extremely expansive and it's still nowhere near intuitive for me 🤷‍♂️ But these examples may do what is needed, and if not they at least might provide good starting points for building the code that will do what is needed.

+>**NOTE:** This stuff can look messy, mostly because it is.
+This page assumes you already have some familiarity with working at the command line.
+If you don't yet, then definitely consider running through the [Unix crash course](/Unix/unix-intro){:target="_blank"} first 🙂

 <hr style="height:15px; visibility:hidden;" />

 ---